 The main reason people prefer a tankless vs. tank heater is because on an average, a whole-house tankless heating boiler can reduce your electricity bills by 5-50%.
 It heats water which moves through the system and doesn’t heat and store hot water like storage heaters, thus ensuring you never run out of hot water!

-Tankless water heater reviews – Top 6 in 2017
+Best Tankless Water Heater – Top 6 in 2017

 |Picture||Name||Electrical requirements||Size||Our Rating|